platformsh/platformsh-docs/docs/src/dedicated/architecture/metrics.md

 abcde3clusterID@i-04d1ac8319f6ab9a6:~$
 ```

-Once you have connected to a host over SSH (above snippet) you can see the host identifier (`abcde3clusterID@i-04d1ac8319f6ab9a6`) contains the hash for `Host i-04d1ac8319` after the `@`, lettting you know that investigating metrics for that host requires you to SSH into host `3`.
+Once you have connected to a host over SSH, you can see the host identifier (`abcde3clusterID@i-04d1ac8319f6ab9a6`) contains the hash for `Host i-04d1ac8319` after the `@`, letting you know that to investigate metrics for that host you need to SSH into host `3`.
 {{< /note >}}

 Standard Dedicated environments will have a single cluster of three hosts, with each additional cluster adding at least three additional hosts to the project.
 Dedicated environments with two clusters have a split architecture, and their metrics are displayed in two separate groups: one for the web hosts that handle web requests and one for the service hosts that handle database, cache, and other services.